Call centers are changing.

 For a long time, the main tool used in call centers was traditional phone lines that facilitated both inbound and outbound phone calls.

-Over time, these phone system tools became more advanced and technical, extending to the likes of VoIP (which facilitates web calling) and IVR (which facilitates call routing).
+Over time, these phone system tools became more advanced and technical, extending to the likes of VoIP, which facilitates web calling, and interactive voice response (IVR), which facilitates call routing.

 Today, call center technology has evolved far beyond the use of a phone system.